kozmoai/glent-backstage-plugins/plugins/backend/rag-ai-backend/README.md

 import { createApiRoutes as initializeRagAiBackend } from '@kozmoai/rag-ai-backend';
 import { initializeOpenAiEmbeddings } from '@kozmoai/rag-ai-backend-embeddings-openai';
-import { createRoadiePgVectorStore } from '@kozmoai/rag-ai-storage-pgvector';
+import { createGlintPgVectorStore } from '@kozmoai/rag-ai-storage-pgvector';
 import { createDefaultRetrievalPipeline } from '@kozmoai/rag-ai-backend-retrieval-augmenter';
 import { OpenAI } from '@langchain/openai';
 import { CatalogClient } from '@backstage/catalog-client';